 Brian has worked extensively in Hollywood music departments on high-profile projects such as Assasin’s Creed: Syndicate, Marvel’s Agent Carter, Sausage Party, The War With Grandpa and The Boss.
-In addition to continuing to write for and assist creatives around the world, Brian is currently the Assistant Conductor for the Arapahoe Philharmonic and the Civic Youth Orchestra and frequently writes and arranges for these and many other ensembles, including most recently the Western Australian Symphony Orchestra and the Boulder Symphony.
+In addition to continuing to write for and assist creatives around the world, Brian is currently the Assistant Conductor for the Arapahoe Philharmonic, Music Director at the Avanti Youth Orchestra and frequently writes and arranges for these and many other ensembles, including most recently the Western Australian Symphony Orchestra and the Boulder Symphony.
 He is also currently the Lead Composer and Audio Director at Rice Games.
 He lives and breathes to create, share and teach music, and enjoys collaborating with musicians, programmers and directors alike.